defunctzombie/node-yummy/README.md

 > I would suggest setting `httpOnly: true` and `secure: true` for a more secure setup in production.

 #### maxAge
-> the max age of the cookie in milliseconds
+> the max age of the cookie in seconds

 #### path
 > the path of the session cookie (default is '/')